Skip to Content

 Digital Split Image COLOR (left) and MONOCHROME (right)

-When should you use the Digital Split Image manual focus assist?
+When to use Split Image

 Here’s the Digital Split Image as seen through an X-T30 EVF: